Rent / financial advice for tenants who can not work

 I cannot work due to coronavirus

-If you cannot work because you have the coronavirus or are self-isolating you may be eligible for Statutory Sick Pay.
+If you cannot work because you have COVID19, you may be eligible for Statutory Sick Pay.
 You get this from day one, rather than the fourth day of your illness.
 If you are on a zero hours contract, you may be entitled to sick pay.

 To check your eligibility for SSP go online